-Distance: 33 km
+Distance: 33 km Time: 10 hours

 My 5 am alarm went off.
-My arm reached out to tap it for the usual five more minutes when I suddenly clicked that needed to be up and out!
+My arm reached out to tap it for the usual five more minutes when it suddenly clicked that needed to be up and out!
 I tapped it anyway and five minutes later I was up!
 I caught a cab to Macquarie Place, whose obelisk, an original 19th century mile stone that most folks would wander by without noticing, marked the official start of the Great North Walk.
 I snapped a few photo’s but hurried along as the first leg of the walk was actually a ferry ride across Sydney Harbour to Woolwich and I didn’t want to be late.

 The early morning light made an always beautiful harbour even more lovely.
-The ferry passed the Sydney Opera House, went under the Sydney Harbour bridge, carried on past Cockatoo Island (a UNESCO world heritage site – formerly a convict penal settlement and a shipyard, now a popular camping or “Glamping” destination), until finally arriving a Woolwich ferry wharf.
+The ferry passed the Sydney Opera House, went under the Sydney Harbour bridge, carried on past Cockatoo Island (a UNESCO world heritage site – formerly a convict penal settlement and a shipyard, now a popular camping or “Glamping” destination), until finally arriving at Woolwich ferry wharf.
 The ferry trip had nicely covered off 5 km of my “walk”!

 The stroll through Woolwich was quite pleasant with lovely tree lined streets soon leading down to the waters edge.
 The highlight was entering Kelly’s Bush, whose story interested me as it was the site of the worlds first green ban.
-It was once a patch of land set aside next to an old smelter but once the smelter was no longer in business the locals fought very hard to preserve the bush land against numerous attempts to have it sold off and developed.
+It was once a patch of land set aside next to an old smelter but once the smelter was no longer in business the locals fought very hard to preserve the bushland against numerous attempts to have it sold off and developed.
 The signage in the area quite proudly tells the story in detail and I recommend pausing to read them.
 Much of the early part of this walk forms part of the Hunters Hill heritage trail which is marked by circular plaques set into the footpath celebrate historic places and people who have contributed to the history of Hunters Hill.
-After walking along a street with a very french influence, I stopped in at a local french patisserie for a coffee and croissant.
+After walking along a street with a very french influence, I stopped in at a local french patisserie for coffee and a croissant.

 The walk joined up to the Lane Cove River and I saw a lovely little wooden boat with three men on board.
-They looked like they were enjoying themselves, just messing about on the river.There was another horrible piece of road walking and I realized that what had been bugging me about this walk so far was all the traffic noise.
+They looked like they were enjoying themselves, just messing about on the river!
+There was another horrible piece of road walking and I realized that what had been bugging me about this walk so far was all the traffic noise.
 It was non stop.
 The walk only really existed because of the steep sided banks of the river being more difficult to develop.
 Once I recognized the noise – I couldn’t shut it out.

-The next highlight was passing through an area once called the Fairylands Pleasure grounds, an old site the used to be a popular picnic area with beautiful gardens and a boat launching point.
+The next highlight was passing through an area once called the Fairylands Pleasure grounds, an old site that used to be a popular picnic area with beautiful gardens and a boat launching point.
 To be honest, if the informative signage was not present one would think it was simply another overgrown section of track, but looking closely one can see the site of the old park, with ornamental trees looking out of place amongst the bush land.
 It was interesting to try to transport your mind back to when this place was teeming with activity.